-Why is soaking your beans so important?
+Why is soaking your black beans so important?

 Soaking helps to reduces the phytic acid (enzyme inhibitors naturally present in beans, grains, nuts, and seeds) that makes certain foods hard to digest.

-How to soak your beans.
+How to soak your black beans

-My preferred method for soaking my beans in to do it overnight.
+My preferred method for soaking my black beans in to do it overnight.
 But If you only have 8 hours, that will do the trick as well.